AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/stats-addon.md

 Let's review the concepts covered in this tutorial and how they've been implemented in the Stats add-on.

-- **Communication API**: the iframe and the Authoring Sandbox can expose and import each other's API via proxy objects.
+- **Communication API**: the iframe and the Document Sandbox can expose and import each other's API via proxy objects.
 The Communication API wraps all inter-context function invocations with a Promise; hence, the need to `await` when invoking a proxy method.
 - **Proxy API**: the payload objects exchanged between the two contexts can contain functions, which are the most common use case: they can return primitives, object literals, JSON strings, ArrayBuffers, and Blobs.
 - **Context Closures**: proxy methods have access to variables defined in their context, even when invoked from the other context.
 This is a powerful feature that can be exploited to keep private variables and functions out of the Communication API.
-- **Roundtrip calls**: proxy methods can be chained—the iframe can invoke the Document API via the Authoring Sandbox proxy, which in turn can invoke the iframe proxy, and so on.
+- **Roundtrip calls**: proxy methods can be chained—the iframe can invoke the Document API via the Document Sandbox proxy, which in turn can invoke the iframe proxy, and so on.

 ## Final Project